 The holiday season can be very busy for workers, especially in the retail industry.
 When you feel rushed to get your job done, it can be easy to accidentally make a mistake that could get you or other injured.
-Our workers compensation lawyers at the Lake of the Ozarks are here to give you, the employees, a few workers comp tips for the busy holiday season.
+Our workers’ compensation attorneys in Camdenton and Lebanon, MO, are here to give you, the employees, a few workers comp tips for the busy holiday season.
 If you have been injured at work and are having trouble getting your workers comp claim at the Lake of the Ozarks approved, call Deputy and Mizell today for your free consultation.

 Workers Comp Tips for the Busy Holiday Season

 You Must File Your Claim Within The Statute Of Limitations

 As with most forms of cases, workers compensation claims must be filed before the statute of limitations expires in order to have any hope of receiving benefits.
 In Missouri, the statute of limitations for workers’ compensation claims is two years.
 If your case is filed more than two years after the day the injury occurred, it is likely to be automatically considered invalid.

 You May Be Eligible To Receive Compensation Even If The Accident Was Not Your Fault